oversizedhat/oscarberg.com/content/about.md

     ":coffee:",
   #  "I have spent a lots of time in a love/hate relationship with Jenkins and it's myriad of plugins...",
   #  ":white_check_mark:",
     "I have a decent understanding of cloud infrastructure.
-I've seen the light in the configuration tunnel (embraced IaC principles with Serverless Framework, CloudFormation templates, Ansible playbooks and more).",
+I've seen the light in the configuration tunnel (embraced IaC principles with Docker, Kubernetes,  Serverless Framework, CloudFormation templates, Ansible playbooks and more).",
   #  'img/aws.png',
     ':cloud:',
     '"Defer commitment" is my favorite Lean principle.
 Architect your solution so that fewer commitments are irreversible.
 Defer commitment on irreversible decisions to the latest point possible.
 OK admittedly a bit pretentious. <i>In other words: Assume you will learn stuff down the line so try not to paint yourself into a corner...</i>',